DanhYeuLapTrinh/beeper-social-media/README.md

 + Authentication and authorization with Clerk
 + Centralizing state management with Redux Toolkit
 + Multi-language with i18next and Localazy
-+ Caching with Redis
++ Redis for caching and RabbitMQ for queuing

-+ updating...
++ Isolated code execution with Docker